 3 Antizar-Ladislao B. 2008.
 Environmental levels, toxicity and human exposure to tributyltin (TBT)-contaminated marine environment – A review.
 Environment International 34: 292-308.

-5 CCME 1999.
+5 Canadian Council of Ministers of the Environment (CCME).
+1999.
 Canadian water quality guidelines for the protection of aquatic life: Organotins – Tributyltin, triphenyltin, and tricyclohexyltin.
 In: Canadian environmental quality guidelines, 1999.
 Canadian Council of Ministers of the Environment, Winnipeg, MB.

 6 Nakata H, Sakakibara A, Kanoh M, Kudo S, Watanabe H, Nagai N, Miyazaki N, Asano Y, Tanabe S. 2002.
 Evaluation of mitogen-induced responses in marine mammal and human lymphocytes by in vitro exposure of butyltins and non-ortho coplanar PCBs.
 Environmental Pollution 120: 245–253.

 7 Garrett C, Ross PS.
 2010.
 Recovering resident killer whales: a guide to contaminant sources, mitigation, and regulations in British Columbia.
-Canadian Technical Report of Fisheries and Aquatic Sciences 2894: xiii+.
+Canadian Technical Report of Fisheries and Aquatic Sciences 2894: xiii + 224 pp.

 8 Murata S, Takahashi S, Agusa T, Thomas NJ, Kannan K, Tanabe S. 2008.
 Contamination status and accumulation profiles of organotins in sea otters (Enhydra lutris) found dead along the coasts of California, Washington, Alaska (USA), and Kamchatka (Russia).
 Marine Pollution Bulletin 56: 641-649.